 - Be sure there's adequate ventilation in the room where you will be painting.
 Open windows and use fans to push out paint fumes and bring in fresh air.

 Step 2.
 Prime the Countertop

-Pour True Value EasyCare® primer into a paint tray and apply it to the surface using a small roller applicator.
+Pour True Value EasyCare® Ultra Premium primer/sealer into a paint tray and apply it to the surface using a small roller applicator.
 Keep a small, angled paintbrush for hard-to-reach areas and edges and to fill in any areas the roller missed.
 Complete at least one coat of primer.
 You may need two coats or more, depending on how dark your countertop color is.
 Let the primer coats dry completely before starting the next step.